HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 What is HoneyBook?

-HoneyBook is a client management platform that combines proposals, freelance contract tools, invoicing, and payments in one system.
+HoneyBook is a client management platform that combines proposals, contract tools, invoicing, and payments in one system.
 It works well for freelancers and small teams that want an all-in-one solution.
 Clients can log in through the customer portal to view contracts, pay invoices, and check details.

 What is HoneyBook's invoice reminder pricing?